buildpoint.com.au

 We help review the existing layout before the new design is pushed too far.

-For retail, clinic, hospitality or mixed-use spaces, see our commercial renovation design and drafting support.
+For retail, clinic, hospitality or mixed-use business premises, see our commercial renovations Melbourne service.

 Reception, Meeting Rooms and Client Areas